emaiannone/tools-tutorial/findsecbugs/README.md

 ./findsecbugs -progress -html -output report.html <PROJECT-DIR>
 ```

 We observe that FindSecBugs analyzes everything, test classes as well.
 We are not interested in analyzing test classes, as they might induce the tool in false alarms.
 We would like to exclude classes inside specific directories or with specific names.
-Since FindSecBug builds on top of FindBugs, we can reuse its concept of [**filter files**](https://findbugs.sourceforge.net/manual/filter.html), which are XML files in which we can tell the tool to exclude certain files.
+Since FindSecBug builds on top of FindBugs/SpotBugs, we can reuse its concept of [**filter files**](https://spotbugs.readthedocs.io/en/latest/filter.html), which are XML files in which we can tell the tool to exclude certain files.
 With the following configuration, we can exclude the classes ending their name with `tests?`.

 ```xml
 <FindBugsFilter>